nayere6342/apcsa-freedom-project/blog/entry01.md

 ### **Challenges & Takeaways:**

-* One challenge that I got from this was that I issues installing `pip` onto my computer, the thing that help was getting `pip3` which is the updated version of `pip`
+* One challenge that I got from this was that I issued installing `pip` onto my computer, the thing that help was getting `pip3` which is the updated version of `pip`

 * Other challenge I faced was that I had issues following the official documents by `pygame` itself

 * A takeaway I got from this was that I should really start watching more and more videos about `pygame` to really understand how to work with it.

-* Last takeaway I got from this was that I need to tinker with `pygame` to help me to understand how to use it.
+* The last takeaway I got from this was that I needed to tinker with `pygame` to help me to understand how to use it.

 ---